alainareeba/DATA3402.Spring.2025/README.md

 # Diabetes Risk Classification Using Health Indicators

-* **One Sentence Summary** This repository has an attempt to apply machine learning methodology to the CDC's Diabetes Health Indicators to indicate diabetes risk classification (dataset provided by UCI Machine Learning Repository: [https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators]).
+This repository has an attempt to apply machine learning methodology to the CDC's Diabetes Health Indicators to indicate diabetes risk classification (dataset provided by UCI Machine Learning Repository: [https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators]).

 ## Overview